phalcon/documentation/docs/dispatcher.md

 - - -

 ## Overview
 The [Phalcon\Mvc\Dispatcher][mvc-dispatcher] is the component responsible for instantiating controllers and executing the required actions on them in an MVC application.
-Dispatching is the process of taking the request object, extracting the module name, controller name, action name, and optional parameters contained in it, and then instantiating a controller and calling an action of that controller.
+Dispatching is the process of taking the request object, extracting the module name, controller name, action name, and optional parameters contained in it, and then instantiating a controller and calling the action of that controller.

 ```php
 <?php